 Best Steak for Fajitas

-I've found the best temperature to bake fajitas is 400°F. This temperature lets the vegetables caramelize while the steak cooks quickly without drying out.
+This allows the vegetables to caramelize while the steak cooks quickly without drying out.

 How to Slice Steak for Fajitas